- Being excellent at writing code is not enough

 This list might seem overwhelming.
 Besides being good at writing code and testing, now you need to be an expert in soft skills?
 You are a developer, not a superhero, you might think.
 My tech skills serve me well.
 But here’s the thing – you already have most of these skills within you.
 You might not be aware of some of them.
 Hopefully, this article helps you uncover some and grow others.

 As you can see, most of them are connected.
 You need to be humble enough to develop your confidence.
 Managing people will require you to display your empathy, communication, and teamwork skills.
 This list is not here to help you cherry-pick individual skills.
 It’s here to help you recognize them, and it’s here to help paint a broader picture of skills required today.
-At this point I hope I made it clear enough that soft skills for developers are valuable.
+At this point I hope I made it clear enough that soft skills are valuable for each and every software developer.

 If you are looking to join a great team, head on to our Careers page, and apply.
 We will help you grow your development and engineering skills as well as your soft skills.